abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 bhikkhus and was not taking admonishment very well.
 The circumstance came to the attention of the Buddha, so he called the monk to him and gave a teaching.
-He took the occasion to teach all of the monks who were present, a situation that often happened, not just in the Buddha’s time.
+He took the occasion to teach all of the monks who were present, a situation that often happens, not just in the Buddha’s time.
 I do it all the time: a circumstance comes up and it is a great occasion to be used as an example of application of Dhamma within the community.